 - Cover the fruit with the homemade cake mix

 - Top cake mix with butter.
 Make sure the butter is well distributed on top so that it covers the cake mix perfectly as it melts.
-Otherwise you are risking to find traces of dry flour afterwards which won’t be pleasant to eat.
-In the oven the dry mix will be moistened by the fruits and butter and it will be converted to a wonderful and tasty crust.
+Otherwise, you are risking to find traces of dry flour afterward which won’t be pleasant to eat.
+The dry mix will be moistened in the oven by the fruits and butter and it will be converted to a wonderful and tasty crust.

 - The baking time for this cake is short, usually between 20 and 30 minutes.
 That means that you can make the whole Strawberry Dump Cake from scratch in a matter of 40 minutes!
 So next time when your family is craving something sweet and you don’t have anything prepared, a Strawberry Dump Cake from scratch is the best solution!